Dinner with Daughters

 Then there was the ever-popular 'night in' date, which meant nothing but making out for hours, until their lips were so red and swollen they looked as though they'd had five gallons of fruit punch, and they were so out of breath they sounded like they'd run a 10K marathon.
 These dates only took place when Mrs. Fabray or Noah was able to watch Beth while Rachel's dads were out, but the wait was completely worth it to both of them every single time.

 Rachel feared for some time that Quinn would soon tire of kissing her, but somehow she only seemed more enthusiastic every week, as though each time her appreciation for her girlfriend's lips increased.
-The brunette, again, wasn't complaining, because she couldn't get enough of Quinn, either.
+Rachel, again, wasn't complaining, because she couldn't get enough of Quinn, either.

 The first time she got to second base with Quinn was entirely by accident.
-It had been another night in, and after two hazy, steamy hours of being pinned beneath the blonde and re-memorizing every inch of the skin of her neck, ears, and jaw (and Quinn returning the favor), Rachel was feeling foggy-headed, and the usually focused movements of her hands over her girlfriend's increasingly muscular back and sides had become sloppy and, well, unfocused.
-It was only when the blonde on top of her peeled away from her lips with a raspy moan (that somehow turned the brunette on even more) that she realized where her right hand had slid to.
+It had been another night in, and after two hazy, steamy hours of being pinned beneath Quinn and re-memorizing every inch of the skin of her neck, ears, and jaw (and Quinn returning the favor), Rachel was feeling foggy-headed, and the usually focused movements of her hands over her girlfriend's increasingly muscular back and sides had become sloppy and, well, unfocused.
+It was only when Quinn peeled away from her lips with a raspy moan (that somehow turned Rachel on even more) that she realized where her right hand had slid to.

 Her cheeks had gone from flushed to on fire and she found herself paralyzed with uncertainty.
 Finn had confided to her once that Quinn used to make him pray during makeout sessions, particularly when he did something out of line (like this definitely was), and while at the time she was biting her cheek in order to keep from laughing….
 Well, with her hand where it was, Rachel was just worried.
 So much so that she couldn't bring herself to appreciate the feeling of her girlfriend's more than adequate breasts under her hands.